 In The End…

-Whenever we hear news stories about repo rate, we might think that it doesn’t concern us.
+Whenever we hear news stories about repo rates, we might think that it doesn’t concern us.
 However, it impacts the economy and also, affects you.
 We hope we helped you understand this topic.
-If you want to learn more about the markets, mutual funds and other personal finance topics, please head to our blog section.
+If you want to learn more about the markets, mutual funds, and other personal finance topics, please head to our blog section.
 We have written about various topics in an easy-to-understand manner.
 And that’s a Koshex promise!